sodofi/chain-explorer/README.md

 Once your pull request is submitted, it will be reviewed by the project maintainers.
 Thank you for contributing to Chain Explorer!

-### Looking for contributors for the following
+### Looking for contributors for the following:
--Add more data sources
+- Add more data sources
--Improve prompt engineering
+- Improve prompt engineering
--Improve classification abilities
+- Improve classification abilities
--Improve data
+- Improve data
--Optimize prompt length based off of relevant data
+- Optimize prompt length based off of relevant data